We all know just how critical it is to stay hydrated. But staying hydrated isn’t always easy.

 Again, check out my post on the most herbal alkaline tea here.

-And we couldn’t go past this without referencing the original, the best flavoured alkaline water!
+And we couldn’t go past this without referencing the original, the best flavoured water!
 First up, let’s get the question about lemon being alkaline or acid out of the way.

 Lemons and limes, while being a citric fruit of course, are alkaline-forming to the body.
 Once consumed they have an alkaline effect on the body due to their containing alkaline minerals and very little sugar.